 Scientists at the Geophysical Fluid Dynamics Laboratory develop and use dynamical, numerical models and computer simulations to improve our understanding and make projections of the behavior of the atmosphere, the oceans, and climate, using supercomputer and data storage resources.
 These models have become key tools to understand the physical and biogeochemical processes that control the earth's climate.

-Models are used to investigate the extent to which observed climate changes may be due to natural causes (e.g., Sun, volcanic activity) or may be attributable to human activities (e.g., emissions of greenhouse gases and particulates, and land-use).
-They support more accurate prediction of phenomena in the atmosphere and oceans and on land over seasonal, decadal and centennial time scales.
-Examples include hurricane research and prediction, seasonal forecasting, and projections of ozone depletion, drought, precipitation, sea-level rise, El Niño-La Niña cycles, global ocean circulation, and chemical transport in the atmosphere (affecting both climate and air quality).
-A simulation of sea-surface temperatures from a GFDL climate model inspired the U.S. Postal Service to create a Forever international rate stamp, released on Earth Day in 2014.
-The stamp features a view of North America, with colors in the surrounding oceans ranging from blue to red to signify the varying temperatures of sea surface waters.
+Models are used to investigate the extent to which observed climate changes may be due to natural causes (for example, sun, volcanic activity) or may be attributable to human activities (for example, emissions of greenhouse gases and particulates, land-use).
+They support more accurate prediction of phenomena in the atmosphere, the oceans, and on land over seasonal, decadal and centennial time scales.
+Models are invaluable tools for hurricane research and prediction, seasonal forecasting, and projections of ozone depletion, drought, precipitation, sea-level rise, El Niño-La Niña cycles, global ocean circulation, and chemical transport in the atmosphere (affecting both climate and air quality).
+GFDL models have been successful in representing the observed evolution of 20th century climate from continental-to-global scales, including the dynamics of El Niño and drying in the African Sahel, and providing good seasonal predictive skill.

 Data from many of GFDL’s climate experiments is made available on the lab’s Data Portal.
 The codes for most GFDL models have also been publicly released, once the models are tested and proven.
 See this table for a list of publicly released model codes.